 Public awareness of the virus and enhanced prevention measures such as these are key components for preventing the spread of the virus.

 How can I prevent myself from being infected?

 It's important to remember that while Public Health England has issued advice for people travelling to and from China and other specified areas, the number of cases in the UK remains extremely low.

-However, there are some simple steps we can all take to reduce the spread of viruses which affect the respiratory system.
+However, there are some simple steps we can all take to reduce the spread of viruses that affect the respiratory system.